arunneru/MorrisLecarNeuron/README.md

 # Interactive visualization of morris lecar model of

-To run (linux, commandline): "python morrisInteractive.py"
+To run (on linux, via commandline):
+'''bashscript
+python morrisInteractive.py
+'''

 There are three subplots and four ways to interact with the figure generated once you run the script